johnzheng1975/kcd_beijing2025/hpa_requests_gpu/README-requestsPerSecond.md

 ## Custom metrics with prometheus adapter
 - Refer to "https://github.com/stefanprodan/istio-hpa", which use kube-metrics-adapter.
-However, use rometheus adapter in this example.
+However, we use rometheus adapter in this example since it is more popular.
 - use Istio metrics "istio_requests_total", create custom metrics, for HPA.
 - The hpa is based on requests per second.